ak-1/sqlport/README.md

   ...
   END LOOP;
   ```
-- Status: done

-Just using the record type would be preferable.
+- This conversion is done, but just using the record type would be preferable in several cases.

 #### outer

-- Informix: FROM a, outer(b)
+- Informix: `SELECT ...
+FROM a, outer(b)`
 - Postgres: not supported
-- Status: limited convertion to ANSI JOINs
+- Supports limited convertion to ANSI JOINs for simple cases.

 #### exception handlers and error codes